saikoaizen/4letters/README.md

 3. **Run the Game:** Start the game server and launch the game interface.

-  in Server folder
+ - in 4letters/server
    ```bash
    npm start
    ```

-  in Client folder
+ - in 4letters/client
    ```bash
    npm start
    ```